MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/EntityLeashableComponent.md

 leash(leashHolder: Entity): void
 `

-Leashes this entity to another entity.

 #### **Parameters**
 - **leashHolder**: [*Entity*](Entity.md)

-  The entity to leash this entity to.

 > [!IMPORTANT]
 > This function can't be called in read-only mode.